frestr/chalktalk/README.md

 cp chalktalk/secret_settings.py.example chalktalk/secret_settings.py
 ```
 and change the cookie signing key and the Dataporten OAUTH credentials.
 If
-Dataporten is not be used, the values should be kept unchanged.
+Dataporten is not to be used, the values should be kept unchanged.

 ### 4. Create the database